Table of Contents

 With CA server validation of certificates, cOS Stream must resolve the Fully Qualified Domain Name (FQDN) of the CA server found in the certificate to an IP address.
 A validation request is then sent to the CA server using the protocol specified in the certificate.
 In the LTE case, the protocol will usually be Lightweight Directory Access Protocol (LDAP) and cOS Stream always sends LDAP server queries as anonymous requests.

-[Note] Note: IP rules are not needed for cOS Stream generated requests
+Note: IP rules are not needed for cOS Stream generated requests | |

-Such requests are always considered to be trusted and therefore DNS lookups and CA server requests generated by cOS Stream do not require IP rules to be defined.
+When a request to a server is initiated by cOS Stream itself, no IP rules are required in the cOS Stream configuration for the flow to be allowed.
+Such requests are always considered to be trusted and therefore DNS lookups and CA server requests generated by cOS Stream do not require IP rules to be defined. |

 The diagram below illustrates the role of the SEG in an LTE scenario.
 Only IPv4 addresses are used.